Priyanshu0901/groove_bme680/README.md

 ## License

-This component is licensed under the BSD-3-Clause license.
+This component is licensed under the MIT License.

 ## Acknowledgements